This post may contain affiliate links. Please see our disclosure here.

-This year, we are going to grow a vegetable garden in a bigger area but put a little more thought into keeping it safe from the birds and squirrels.
+This year, we are going to grow a vegetable garden in a bigger area but put a little more thought into layout and keeping it safe from the birds and squirrels.
 Growing vegetables in containers is a great way to create your own mini kitchen garden right on your patio.

 Related: how to decorate your patio with my favorite Spring flowers